Our history

 2005

-U.S. Department of Transportation awards three grants totaling $2.65 million for construction of the Shoreline Greenway Trail in East Haven, Branford, Guilford and Madison
+U.S. Department of Transportation awarded three grants totaling $2.65 million for construction of the Shoreline Greenway Trail in East Haven, Branford, Guilford, and Madison.

 2006